 Do you know someone who has been diagnosed with Alzheimer’s or dementia?

-If you don’t, the chances are high that you will.
-The Alzheimer’s Association says that more than 6 million Americans are currently living with Alzheimer’s, and that number is expected to grow in the coming years.
+The Alzheimer’s Association says that more than 6 million Americans are living with Alzheimer’s, and that number is expected to grow in the coming years.

 Rather than let these numbers frighten, upset, or overwhelm you, use them as motivation to do something about this.
-If you’re inspired to take action, join Marjorie P. Lee as we commemorate The Longest Day next month.
+If you’re inspired to take action, join in commemorating The Longest Day.

 What is The Longest Day?